sourcegraph/cody/ARCHITECTURE.md

 **Avoid `as` outside test code:** It is not a checked cast, it is an assertion that turns off TypeScript's type checking.
-Any inaccuracies in the type you are asserting can ripple out to create difficult to bugs elsewhere that are difficult to debug.
-Using the TypeScript type system is far better because it is checked now **and** with every change that comes *after* yours.
+Any inaccuracies in the type you are asserting can ripple out to create difficult to diagnose bugs elsewhere.
+Use the TypeScript type system: it is far better because it is checked now **and** with every change that comes *after* yours.

 If you want the type checker to ensure that an expression conforms to a type, use [`satisfies`.](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-9.html#the-satisfies-operator)